 By Press Release in Industry on 28th Feb 2011 8:00

-Work is underway in England and Scotland on a series of landmark trials examining the potential for using anaerobic digestate as an alternative to commercial fertilisers in landscaping and regeneration projects.
+Work is underway in England and Scotland on a series of landmark field trials examining the potential for using anaerobic digestate as an alternative to commercial fertilisers in landscaping and regeneration projects.

 The studies, organised by WRAP (Waste & Resources Action Programme), could have significant bearing for the UK's burgeoning anaerobic digestion (AD) industry by opening up potential new markets for digestate; the nutrient-rich bio-fertiliser produced as part of the AD treatment process for organic waste.

-The results could offer a cost effective alternative to expensive commercial fertilisers for the UK's landscape and regeneration sectors; benefiting small independent firms and large environmental regeneration projects.
+The results could offer a cost-effective alternative to expensive commercial fertilisers for the UK's landscape and regeneration sectors; benefiting small independent firms and large environmental regeneration projects.

-"We have seen significant improvement in how vegetation establishes itself in brownfield restoration and sport turfs through the use of BSI PAS 100 compost.
+"We have seen significant improvement in how vegetation establishes itself in brownfield restoration and sports turfs through the use of BSI PAS 100 compost.
 I am confident that anaerobic digestate offers similar environmental and economic benefits.

 "If successful, the results will have far reaching implications for a wide range of regeneration programmes and sports turf applications.
 The use of anaerobic digestate could open new markets on a national scale."